-After thirty-five successful years, Pierre Cossette stepped down as Executive Producer this year, handing the reins of the successful show to his son, John.
+After thirty-five successful years, Pierre Cossette stepped down as Executive Producer in 2005, handing the reins of the successful show to his son, John.

-After garnering praise and awards including a Tony, a Grammy, an Emmy and a prestigious Publicist Guild of America Showman of the Year Award, will he retire?
-Not a chance.
+Cossette has garnered praise and numerous awards including a Tony, a Grammy, an Emmy and a prestigious Publicist Guild of America Showman of the Year Award.

-"Mr. Grammy" is pursuing one of his greatest passions, producing shows in New York.
+"Mr. Grammy" pursued one of his greatest passions, producing shows in New York.
 In 1989, Cossette obtained the life-story rights to the legendary humorist, Will Rogers.
 He developed the project and brought the Tony Award winning musical, Will Rogers Follies to Broadway.
 Other productions include Tommy Tune Tonite, The Scarlet Pimpernel and The Civil War.
-Currently in development is a musical, The Woody Guthrie Story.

-Cossette and his wife Mary share their time between homes in New York, Beverly Hills, Palm Springs and St. Anicet, Quebec.
+Cossette and his wife Mary shared their time between homes in New York, Beverly Hills, Palm Springs and St. Anicet, Quebec.

 His philosophy is simple, "There's one premium, and that's talent - that's what makes the industry go 'round.
 If you forget that, then there's no reason to be in show business."

-In an industry where failure and rejection are part of business as usual, Cossette remains upbeat and optimistic, preferring to look at his success as a function of his ability to approach entertainment as fun.
-At eighty-one, it's clear he's still chasing dreams and having fun.
+In an industry where failure and rejection are part of business as usual, Cossette remained upbeat and optimistic, preferring to look at his success as a function of his ability to approach entertainment as fun.

 Pierre Cossette founded Dunhill Records.
 He was the brains behind the idea of hosting the Grammy's as a live television awards show.

-For thirty-five years he was the Executive Producer for the Grammy's and has just recently stepped down.
+For thirty-five years he was the Executive Producer for the Grammy's.